FAQ

 I have a photoshoot, film, show or weird project I need something for.
 Can I contact you?

-I have collaborated with artists, filmmakers, photographers and other artists.
+We have collaborated with artists, filmmakers, photographers and other artists.
 Please send your request, timeline and budget for the project to info@preytaxidermy.com.
-Give me a little time to email back.
+Give us some time to email back.
+We do not have taxidermy available for rent, nor are we able to accommodate requests for commissioned mounts you "need done by this weekend".